VishalSJ97/VishalSJ97/README.md

 - 👋 Hi, I’m Vishal Jadhav
 - 👀 I’m interested in all kinds of developement as well as testing fields.
-- 🌱 I’m currently doing job as a tester
+- 🌱 I’m currently doing job as a tester want to switch to developer
 - 💞️ I’m looking to collaborate on AI and machine Learning
 - 📫 How to reach me - just mail me on vsjjadhav99@gmail.com